Daandelange/ofxManual3DRender/README.md

 An OpenFrameworks example using ofAssimpModelLoader showing how to manually render a 3D mesh for manipulating purposes.

 - Black dots are vertexes
+- Black lines are vertex normals
 - Blue dots are ofMeshFace centroids
 - Blue lines are face normals
-- Faces are white transparent
+- Faces are tricolored

-The basics are working correctly but there's currently an issue with getting the normals from the ofMeshFaces.
-They're weirdly oriented.

 Screenshot
 =======